dovecot/documentation/source/developer_manual/design/mailbox_transaction.rst

    when later :ref:`syncing <lib-storage_mailbox_sync>`
    the mailbox in this session, ``mailbox_sync_next()`` won't return sync records for the changes done by this transaction.
-This is primarily meant for flag and keyword changes, you can't hide expunges.
+This is primarily meant for flag and keyword changes; you can't hide expunges.
 For example IMAP's ``STORE FLAGS.SILENT`` command is implemented by setting this flag for the transaction.